Hanging Lake, Crossing Hanging Lake Off Of Your Outdoor Bucket List

 Crossing Hanging Lake Off Of Your Outdoor Bucket List

-*This site may contain affiliate links from trusted travel partners.
-When you purchase through a link on this site, I may earn an affiliate commission at no extra cost to you.*
+The Bucket List Mermaid contains affiliate links from trusted travel partners.
+When you purchase through a link on this site, I may earn an affiliate commission at no extra cost to you.
+See the Disclaimer Policy for more information.

 As a Colorado native, I have heard of the majesty of the Hanging Lake hike several times.
-However, there is always that small chance that it will be a tourist trap, overcrowded, and underwhelming.

 I am very pleased to say that none of that was true and Hanging Lake did NOT disappoint!